Influence of the majority group on individual judgments in online spontaneous conversations: Data and methods

 We expect to observe collective either conformity or anti-conformity behaviors from users.
 Judgments expressed afterward can reveal either a generalized agreement (bandwagon) or disagreement (backfire) towards the majority judgment.

 In order to measure disagreement of \texttt{AITA} threads, we utilize judgments expressed in the comments as they represent the different stances that users are taking.
 We measure the level of disagreement of a thread by computing the proportion of all the stances taken by users in comments and by assessing the uncertainty of observing such stances in a thread.
 Inspired by \cite{de_candia_social_2022}, who aggregated different acronyms in a binary category (positive or negative) to measure the binary entropy on such aggregation, we opt for a multi-label entropy to operationalize disagreement (since we aim at including all the different stances expressed).
 We achieve this by computing the probability of each judgment appearing and measuring the Shannon entropy of a thread.
-Given the set of acronyms $\mathcal{J}$, the entropy of a thread $T$ is defined as:
+Given the set of acronyms (see Table~\ref{tab:flair_acronyms}) $J$, the entropy of a thread $T$ is defined as:

 where $p(j)$ is the discrete probability distribution of the judgments appearing in a thread's comments.
-We have six possible acronyms (see Table~\ref{tab:flair_acronyms}), making the maximum value of entropy for each thread $\log_2 |J| \approx 2.6$.
-Values of the entropy close to 2.6 indicate maximum uncertainty and therefore maximum divisiveness: judgments are uniformly expressed, meaning participants equally take all the different stances.
+We rescale entropy values inn the range $[0, 1]$.
+Values of the entropy close to 1 indicate maximum uncertainty and therefore maximum divisiveness: judgments are uniformly expressed, meaning participants equally take all the different stances.
 In this case, we can say that the thread has high disagreement.
 In contrast, a value of 0 represents the maximum level of certainty: all judgments are unanimous, and participants all agree on taking one stance, indicating that the thread has no disagreement.

-We compute the entropy and update the total for every new comment added in the thread to analyze the evolution of disagreement among all threads (Figure \ref{fig:disagreement}).
+We compute the entropy and update the total for every new comment added in the thread to analyze the evolution of disagreement among all threads (Figure~\ref{fig:disagreement}).
 Then, to obtain the variation over time and to obtain comparable variations at each timestamp, we round entropy values to the same unit of time (every minute).

+Because disagreement is operationalized as a measure of stance distribution, we additionally compute the average polarization across all threads to compare the two measures and assess the robustness of the observed entropy patterns.
+Let \(i\) be a thread and \(t\) a comment-time index within that thread, we define an indicator for whether comment \(t\) expresses one of the four stance labels.
+Then the polarization measure is the cumulative percentage of stance-bearing comments up to time \(t\):